Skip to Content

 Where is Bukit Lawang?

-Bukit Lawang is located in north Sumatra in Indonesia.
-It is 86 kilometres northwest of Medan, the island’s largest city.
+Bukit Lawang is located in North Sumatra in Indonesia.

-The town is split in half by the Bahorok River.
+It is 86 kilometres northwest of Medan, the largest city in Sumatra, and is split in half by the Bahorok River.

 Bukit Lawang is on the edge of the Gunung Leuser National Park, which is home to an orangutan sanctuary and wild animals such as gibbons, Thomas’s langur monkeys, tigers, rhinos, sun bears and elephants.

-Is Bukit Lawang worth visiting?
+Is Bukit Lawang Worth Visiting?

 A Sumatran orangutan climbs a tree in the Gunung Leuser National Park.